luxedo/SPOS/README.md

 The payload specification consists of four main keys: `name`, `version`, `meta`, an optional key witch describes properties of the payload and `body` which describes the data being sent.
-Additional keys can be provided and will be inserted in the decoded message.

 ```python
 payload_spec = {